bburns/PyVoyager/USAGE.md

 Each image comes in 4 formats - RAW, CLEANED, CALIB, and GEOMED.

-- RAW images are the least processed images available - they're 800x800 pixels, and include the reseau marks (the grid of dots) used for calibration.
+- RAW images are the least processed images available - they're 800x800 pixels with 8 bit depth, and include the reseau marks (the grid of dots) used for calibration.
 - CLEANED images have had the reseau marks removed, but leave noticeable artifacts that look like volcanoes on the limbs of planets.
-- CALIB images have had dark images subtracted from the CLEANED images, and
+- CALIB images have had dark images subtracted from the CLEANED images, and are 16 bits.
 - GEOMED are the CALIB images geometrically corrected and projected to 1000x1000 pixels.

 Ideally the RAW images would be used with a better reseau removal algorithm, but for now the CALIB images are used.